 Section I. List of All Export Certificates Required by the Kazakhstani Government:

-The following export certificates are valid as of December 2019.
+The following export certificates are currently issued and/or remain valid in order to facilitate U.S. exports to Kazakhstan.
 Exporters should consult with their importers to determine which certificates are needed for goods they intend to ship.